Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Background and Related Work

-\paragraph{Privacy nutrition labels.} Privacy nutrition labels have been studied from a variety of perspectives~\cite{FTC:2011,Cranor:2012,Balebako:2015,Kelly:2009,kelley-standardizing-2010,kelley-privacy-2013,emami-naeini-ask-2020,emami-naeini-which-2021,Schaub:2015}, but Apple's privacy label is the first wide-scale deployment~\cite{Apple:LabelsLive}.
-Balash et al.~\cite{Balash:2022} performed a 36-week analysis of the privacy label adoption on the Apple App Store and identified a steady increase in the number of apps with privacy labels and likely under-reporting by developers forced to provide a label on a version update.
 Zhang et al.~\cite{Zhang:2022} conducted an in-depth interview study to determine the usability of iOS privacy labels from a user perspective.
-Most users found the privacy labels useful despite misunderstandings that included unfamiliar terms and a confusing structure.
-Garga et al.~\cite{Garga:2022} discovered that privacy label disclosures of sensitive information does reduce app demand, and thus the accuracy of the labels is important to help users make informed choices.
+Most users found the privacy labels helpful despite misunderstandings that included unfamiliar terms and a confusing structure.
+Garg et al.~\cite{Garg:2022} discovered that privacy label disclosures of sensitive information reduce app demand, and thus, the accuracy of the labels is important to help users make informed choices.

-Gardner et al. \cite{Gardner:2022} developed a tool to assist developers by prompting them while coding of possible functionality that would require a privacy label.
-Li et al.~\cite{li-understanding-2022} studied the usability of Apple's privacy nutrition label creation process for developers by conducting semi-structured interviews and observing developers as they applied privacy labels.
+Gardner et al. \cite{Gardner:2022} developed a tool to assist developers by prompting them while coding functionality that would potentially require a privacy label.
+Li et al.~\cite{li-understanding-2022} studied developers' creation of Apple's privacy nutrition labels and conducted semi-structured interviews.
 They found that errors and misunderstandings were prevalent in the privacy label generation process.
-These errors included under-reporting linked data, third party data use, and missing data types among others.
-We observe the same when comparing to the privacy policies, and Li et al.'s findings regarding ``knowledge blindspots'' and misinterpreted Apple's definitions likely leads to many of the missaplications we identified.
+These errors included under-reporting linked data, third-party data use, and missing data types.
+We observe the same when comparing the privacy policies and Li et al.'s findings regarding ``knowledge blindspots'' and misinterpreted Apple's definitions, likely leading to many of the misapplications we identified.